-All U.S. citizens and U.S. permanent residents who apply for financial aid after being admitted to HBS should file a Free Application for Federal Student Aid (FAFSA) as soon as they have prepared their Federal income tax return.
-The FAFSA can be completed online at www.fafsa.ed.gov.
+All U.S. citizens and U.S. permanent residents who plan to apply for financial aid after being admitted to HBS should file a Free Application for Federal Student Aid (FAFSA).
+The FAFSA will be available on October 1, 2016 and can be completed online at www.fafsa.ed.gov.
 HBS's Title IV code is E00507.

 Because eligibility for educational loans is dependent upon a satisfactory credit history, you should obtain a copy of your report as soon as possible to remedy any discrepancies or problems.

 There are three basic types of loans available for HBS students:

 Federal Direct Stafford/Ford Loans are currently available to qualified students who are U.S. Citizens or U.S. Permanent Residents.
 The maximum loan amount is $20,500.